Mark Spain Real Estate and Opendoor both advertise cash offers and quick homes sales, but there are big differences in the way they operate.

 In the past couple of years, many iBuyers have been struggling.
 So it wouldn’t surprise us if Mark Spain is pulling back on its Guaranteed Offer program, at least in markets where it may no longer be profitable.

-❌ Cash offers are much less than market value
+❌ Customers report that cash offers are far less than market value

 While Mark Spain claims that its offers are “the most competitive” in the industry, we found customers who felt differently.